mdwiltfong/FlightTrackerCLI/README.md

 - Node.js
 - JavaScript

+## External Dependencies

+FlightTrackerCLI relies on the following external dependencies:

+- `jest`: A JavaScript testing framework.
+- `BitWarden CLI`: A command-line interface for BitWarden, used for securely storing and retrieving credentials.

 ## How to Contribute

 We welcome contributions to improve FlightTrackerCLI!
 Here are some ways you can contribute: